Program Information

 Master of Public Health Degree

-The Master of Public Health degree, is a rigorous, terminal, professional degree designed to meet the expectations of the MPH Foundational Knowledge and Competencies as defined by the Council on Education for Public Health.
-All required courses and student advising are delivered entirely online.
+The Master of Public Health degree is a rigorous, terminal, professional degree accredited by the Council on Education for Public Health.

 Studies may be taken on a full-time or part-time basis.

-All courses offered within this degree are delivered in an online learning environment.
+All courses are delivered in an online learning environment.
 There are no on-campus courses offered by the Master of Public Health program at Michigan State University.
-However, MPH students may request prior approval to enroll in public health related on-campus courses as electives, although there is no guarantee of approval.

 Courses are not self-paced.
 Students have the flexibility to access the coursework at the time of day that suits their schedule; however, they are expected to participate in courses on a regular basis throughout each week of the semester.
-Please refer to the Time Commitment section below for more information on participation expectations.

 Course Delivery Platform